Pinaki82/Tulu-C-IDE/README.md

 Tulu is configured to have a minimalistic approach suitable for those who want to configure their own Vim Text Editor further after having all the core functions they will require to get a fully working C/C++ code editor.

-If you are interested in a simple yet powerful Vim Text Editor configuration for your C/C++ codes, please clone the Git repository in your HOME directory, open Vim, and type in the command-mode ":PlugInstall" then run ":PlugUpgrade" because this configuration relies on vim-plug plugin manager.
+If you are interested in a simple yet powerful Vim Text Editor configuration for your C/C++ codes, please clone the Git repository in your `HOME` directory, open Vim, and type in the command-mode `:PlugInstall` then run `:PlugUpgrade` because this configuration relies on vim-plug plugin manager.

-Installation:
+### Installation:

-On Windows, you can download the latest version in a zip archive from the main branch or the release page (achieved releases can be a little older) and extract the contents to %userprofile% directory.
+On Windows, you can download the latest version in a zip archive from the main branch or the release page (achieved releases can be a little older) and extract the contents to `%userprofile%` directory.

-On Linux, you can either download the latest release in a .tar.gz archive and extract the contents to your home ~/ directory or run the following script:
+On Linux, you can either download the latest release in a .tar.gz archive and extract the contents to your home `~/` directory or run the following script:
 ```
 sh tulu_c_ide_download.sh
 ```